provenance-io/docs/blockchain/basics/gas-and-fees.md

 * The Transaction Request is submitted to a node, which in turn may submit it to other nodes until it reaches a validator node.
 Each node sets their own **Minimum Gas Price.**
 * Provenance will validate that the requested **Gas Price** &gt;= **Minimum Gas Prices** for all selected nodes involved.
   * If the requested **Gas Price** is too low, the transaction is rejected and an error is sent back to the requestor.
-* Based on the transaction type and size, a **Gas Needed** amount is calculated by Provenance.
+* Based on the transaction type and size, a **Gas Needed** amount is calculated by Provenance Blockchain.
 * Provenance calculates a **Required Fee** as `Gas Needed * Minimum Gas Price`.
 * If the **Requested Fee** &gt;= **Required Fee** the **Requested Fee** is deducted from the requestor's account and the transaction is submitted.
 * If the **Requested Fee** &lt; **Required Fee** the **Requested Fee** is deducted from the requestor's account, the transaction is marked as error, and an error is returned to the requestor.